sdr-enthusiasts/gitbook-adsb-guide/container-configuration/feeding-flightradar24.md

 If you're already running PiAware and you've followed the steps in the previous command, you can skip this section.

-First-time users should obtain a FlighRadar24 sharing key \(a _fr24key_\).
-To get one, you can run through the signup process.
+First-time users should obtain a FlightRadar24 sharing key \(a _fr24key_\).
+To get one, you can run through the sign-up process.
 This will ask a series of questions allowing you to sign up with FlightRadar24 and get a _fr24key_.

 Run the command: